Conventional and unconventional Dicke models: Multistabilities and nonequilibrium dynamics: Supplemental Material

 \section{Supplemental Material}

-In the supplemental material, we present the details of the connection of the non-standard Dicke model to the combined density-spin self-ordering in transversely-driven two-component quantum gases inside cavities, the analytical derivation of the steady states, their linear-stability analysis, and the dependence of the semi-classical dynamics of the system on the initial state.
+In the supplemental material, we present the details of the unitary equivalence of the non-standard Dicke model in the special case of $\lambda_1=-\lambda_2$ to the Dicke model, the analytical derivation of the steady states, their linear-stability analysis, the dependence of the semi-classical and quantum dynamics of the system on the initial state, and a possible experimental implementation.